ingresso-group/pyticketswitch/docs/users/advanced.rst

 The API supports bundling where you can purchase multiple items from different sources as a single transaction.

-For example our customer wants to go to two shows in london, and buy a museum membership::
+For example our customer wants to go to two shows in London, and buy a museum membership::

     >>> from pyticketswitch import Client